ckcollab/ericcarmichael/content/Diablo 2 Botting.md

-Not only could the bot run without the client, that was pretty cool, but also the bot required no configuration.
-Normally, you'd have to edit some .ini or something similar outlining your character, where to put items, what skills to use, some kind of script to do attacks in a smart way (i.e. for ranged attacks position yourself far away).
+Not only could the bot run without the client, that was pretty cool, but it also required no configuration.
+Normally with other bots, you'd have to edit some .ini or something similar outlining your character, where to put items, what skills to use, some kind of script to do attacks in a smart way (i.e. for ranged attacks position yourself far away).